 We Viewed it Years Earlier!

-This time around in its forlorn, neglected state, we had no competition for this home!
-Not even the neighbors wanted anything to do with it since they watched it decline over the years with a steady stream of renters.
+This time around in its forlorn, neglected state, we had no competition for the home!
+Not even the neighbors wanted anything to do with it since they watched its steady decline over the years while it was rented.

 French Country Courtyard Dreams

-Clearing away all the overgrown straggly bushes and weeds made way for a peaceful, pea gravel courtyard you can see RIGHT HERE.
-The siding on the house is light stone grey.
-I went for a tonal look for preowned outdoor furniture purchased from a friend, painting it a 50/50 mix of FARROW & BALL Cornforth White and Hardwick White.
+Clearing away overgrown, straggly bushes and weeds made room for a peaceful, pea gravel courtyard you can see RIGHT HERE.
+The siding on the house is light stone grey, and I went for a tonal look on outdoor furniture purchased from a friend.
+It is painted a 50/50 mix of FARROW & BALL Cornforth White and Hardwick White.